purpleprotocol/purplecoin/BUILDING.md

 ## Build instructions
 This document describes how to build Purplecoin on different platforms.
-Purplecoin is build daily against nightly Rust so installing the latest nightly version should always work.
+Purplecoin is built daily against nightly Rust so installing the latest nightly version should always work.

 ### Linux Debian
 Asuming Ubuntu/Debian, run the following: